-He doesn’t blare, blare, blare about cure, cure, cure.
+He doesn’t blare, blare, blare on and on about cure, cure, cure.
 Brenda Feuerstein has pointed out that it might be more helpful if the practice was regarded as something that “may be helpful in the treatment of something, but not yoga cures.”

 Well-being is often the result of practicing yoga on a consistent basis.
-Yoga therapy isn’t a cure for acute conditions, but it is an aid in treatment, augmenting clinical care.
+Yoga therapy isn’t a cure for acute conditions, but it is an aid in treatment and augmenting clinical care.
 Georg Feuerstein believed it was a way to integrate yogic techniques and concepts with medical know-how.

 The difference between Snake Oil Yoga and Therapy Yoga is that one sells what purports to work for everybody while the other teaches what is appropriate to the individual and respects the differences in different people.
-Snake Oil men shoot magic elixir bullets.
+Snake oil men shoot magic elixir bullets.
 Yoga therapists try to gauge the capacity and direction of mind of the person before they draw any conclusions.
 They don’t quick draw.
-They don’t try to kill anyone with cold-blooded make-believe kindness, either.
+They don’t try to kill anyone with cold-blooded make-believe kindness.

 Why does it matter?

-In the British art critic John Berger’s TV series “Ways of Seeing,” broadcast at about the same time that today’s yoga came around the bend in the United States in the early 1970s, he argued that where when and how we are directed to look at something, to pay attention to it, determines what we see.
+In the British art critic John Berger’s TV series “Ways of Seeing,” broadcast at about the same time that today’s yoga came around the bend in the early 1970s, he argued that where when and how we are directed to look at something, to pay attention to it, determines what we see.
 How something is framed often makes what matters, and what doesn’t matter.

-How the practice of yoga can effectively help those in need is being brought to bear by men like Sat Bir Singh Khalsa, an Assistant Professor of Medicine at Harvard Medical School, not the flimflam men of Madison Avenue.
+How the practice of yoga can effectively help those in need is being brought to bear by men like Sat Bir Singh Khalsa, an Assistant Professor of Medicine at Harvard Medical School, not the flimflam men of the internet and cunning analytic advertising.
 Dr. Khalsa’s research focuses on the clinical effectiveness and psychophysiological mechanisms underlying the practice of yoga and meditation techniques.

 His approach advocates yoga as a way of enhancing proprioception, the awareness of where you are in space, and interoception, the awareness of the sensations of your body in space.
 He believes awareness is what changes lifestyles, and since many diseases are lifestyle diseases, brings the commonness of those diseases under control.